Located in the northern region of Uganda, Nwoya District is a land known for its natural beauty and rich cultural heritage.

 The district’s infrastructure has improved over the years.
 It is accessible via the Kampala-Gulu highway, with feeder roads connecting villages to trading centers.
 More homes now have electricity, and health services have expanded through government support.

-Like other districts in northern Uganda, Nwoya was heavily affected by the Lord’s Resistance Army (LRA) led by Joseph Kony, which caused deaths and displacement.
+Like other districts in northern Uganda, Nwoya was heavily affected by the Lord’s Resistance Army, led by Joseph Kony, which caused deaths and displacement.
 However, resettlement and development programs have helped bring peace and stability back to the area.